bonham000/fcc-react-tests-module/README.md

 ```

 **This is the original project used to develop the React/Redux curriculum for freeCodeCamp.
 This curriculum has been migrated to [freeCodeCamp](http://freecodecamp.com/) and will be accessible there from now on.
 Any issues related to these challenges should be posted in the [freeCodeCamp Github](https://github.com/freeCodeCamp/freeCodeCamp).
-This project is now deprecated and will not be maintained any further. :bomb:
+This project is now deprecated and will not be maintained any further.** :bomb:

-The original challenges (which require an out-dated version of Enzyme), will continue living [at their original home](http://hysterical-amusement.surge.sh/).
+**The original challenges (which require an out of date version of Enzyme), will continue living [at their original home](http://hysterical-amusement.surge.sh/).**

 ---